donkirkby/live-py-plugin/docs/starting_pycharm.md

 ---
-title: Getting Started with Live Coding
+title: Getting Started with Live Coding in PyCharm
-subtitle: Plug ins for PyCharm, Emacs, Eclipse, or even a browser
+subtitle: Instantly Visualize Your Code
 ---
-I've built a tool that lets you run your Python code as you type it.
+Live Coding in Python lets you run your Python code as you type it.
 For example, this code draws a 50x50 pixel square.

 ![code that draws a 50x50 square][square50]